Rare discovery in Hawkes Bay

 Andy Fleming, Harvest Planning Manager at Rayonier Matariki Forests, says the find by the company’s contractors was particularly surprising as the plants had been in an area where the crew had been working for some months.

 “The kakabeak is often mistaken for a Kowhai when not in bloom, so our guys had passed by the plants several times without taking any particular notice of them.
-It wasn’t until their yearly bloom produced the distinctive bright red flowers that we realised they were unmistakeably kakabeak,” says Fleming.
+It wasn’t until their yearly bloom produced the distinctive bright red flowers that we realized they were unmistakably kakabeak,” says Fleming.

 The plants have been fenced off to prevent damage from pests and seeds have been collected from the plants and used for propagation in a native tree nursery.